 - a.
-The grievance shall be referred to one of the following arbitrators: - i.
-Mark Brown - ii.
-Irene Holden - iii.
-Chris Sullivan - iv.
-Elaine Doyle - v.
-Judi Korbin - vi.
-John Hall - b.
-The parties may agree to an alternate arbitrator in a specific case and may add to or delete from the list of arbitrators by mutual agreement. - c.
+The grievance shall be referred to one of the following arbitrators:

+- i.
+Mark Brown

+- ii.
+Irene Holden

+- iii.
+Chris Sullivan

+- iv.
+Elaine Doyle

+- v.
+Judi Korbin

+- vi.
+John Hall

+- b.
+The parties may agree to an alternate arbitrator in a specific case and may add to or delete from the list of arbitrators by mutual agreement.

+- c.
 Within three (3) days of the referral, the arbitrator shall convene a case management call to determine the process for resolving the dispute.
 The case management process shall include a time frame for the exchange of particulars and documents, a timeframe for written submissions if directed by the arbitrator, an agreed statement of facts, or any other process considered by the arbitrator to be effective in ensuring an expeditious resolution to the dispute.
-The parties will endeavour to exchange information as stipulated in the case management process within seven (7) days. - d.
-If an oral hearing is scheduled by the arbitrator it shall be held within fourteen (14) days of the referral to the arbitrator.
-The hearing shall be concluded within one (1) day. - e.
-The written submissions shall not exceed ten (10) pages in length. - f.
-As the process is intended to be informal and non-legal, neither party will be represented by outside legal counsel.
+The parties will endeavour to exchange information as stipulated in the case management process within seven (7) days.

+- If an oral hearing is scheduled by the arbitrator it shall be held within fourteen (14) days of the referral to the arbitrator.
+The hearing shall be concluded within one (1) day.